Amiriel01/Knights-Travails/README.md

 **Features**

-1. The DOM has a chess board, knight piece, title, start game button, and clear board button.
+1. The UI has a chess board, knight piece, title, start game button, and clear board button.

 2. The knight piece moves like a chess knight, two spaces over and one space up or down.